port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jira.md

 ## Create the Jira webhook

-1. Log in as a user with the Administer Jira global permission;
+1. Log in to Jira as a user with the Administer Jira global permission;
 2. Click the gear icon at the top right corner;
 3. Choose **System**;
 4. At the bottom of the sidebar on the left, under **Avanced**, choose **WebHooks**;